CongLeSolutionX/The-Language-Atlas/regions/DOT_language/style_templates/Holographic_Interface_Style.md

 ----

 > [!NOTE]
-> GitHub Flavored Markdown's parser ignores embedded HTML within the `label` attribute of DOT diagrams.<br/>For rendering with Gravizo, this `label` attribute also requires standard DOT string syntax, as Gravizo does not interpret embedded HTML.<br/>In contrast, native DOT editors, as demonstrated by the DOT code implementation below, successfully render such embedded HTML content within the `label`.
+> Github Flavored Markdown's parser ignores embedded HTML within the `label` attribute of DOT diagrams.<br/>For rendering with Gravizo, this `label` attribute also requires standard DOT string syntax, as Gravizo does not interpret embedded HTML.<br/>In contrast, native DOT editors, as demonstrated by the DOT code implementation below, successfully render such embedded HTML content within the `label`.

 ---